OsitaDNU/server-benchmarks/README.md

 ## Contributing

-Feel free to fork the project and submit pull requests with any enhancements or bug fixes.
+Feel free to fork the project, make optimizations, and submit pull requests with any enhancements or bug fixes.

 ## License